What Is Talent Sourcing and How Can Small Businesses Do It Better?

 How can small businesses find passive candidates?

-How do you create a talent pool?
+How do you build a talent pool?

 Is employer branding important for small businesses?

-Can sourcing be automated?
+Can talent sourcing be automated?

 Conclusion